geobarry/mousefree/compass/README.md

 Compass has been designed to allow for short voice commands while avoiding misrecognitions that can disrupt your workflow.
 Upon initialization:
   * Command Mode is turned off
   * Compass Mode is turned on

 To return to Command Mode:
   * Say "Exit Compass"
   * Perform a mouse action ("click" (or "touch"), "right-click", "drag end", "wheel downer")
   * Wait 15 seconds

 All of the above options will enable Command Mode immediately.
-The last two options will also keep Compass Mode enabled for 5 seconds, so you can perform additional Compass actions without initializing again.
+The last two options will also keep Compass Mode enabled for 5 seconds, so you can perform additional Compass actions without re-initializing.

 # Feedback
 I hope that you find this tool useful.
 Any feedback on how to improve Compass is welcome!